-There are a number of state and federal statutes which legally protect the rights of employees.
-There are essentially two basic types of wrongful termination in Connecticut, a termination in violation of public policy, including state and federal laws, and a violation of an employment contract.
+There are essentially two basic types of wrongful termination in Connecticut, a termination in violation of public policy or a violation of an employment contract.
 This contract does not necessarily need to be written and signed, as verbal contracts can often be enforced in court.

 You may have grounds for a claim if your employer:

 - Violated a public policy

 Not sure if you have a case?
 Get started today by scheduling an initial consultation.

 Don’t Hesitate to Pursue Justice – Call (203) 599-3600